 Not ready to book a tour?
 Check out how to visit Windsor Castle for more info.

-6. Be Wowed at Westminster Abbey
+6. See the Coronation Chair at Westminster Abbey

 This 750-year-old Gothic place of worship is one of the most famous attractions in London.
 The nation’s greatest monarchs, prime ministers, celebrated scientists, playwrights, poets, and authors are either buried inside the Abbey or within its grounds.